aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/unionrange/_index.md

 ```

-Gets and sets the values of the range.
+the values of the range.

 **Returns:**
 java.lang.Object